schomsko/divisbility/README.md

-Just Download both files and open index.html in a browser.
+Just download both files and open index.html in a browser.